gparatore123/nightmare/modules/06-ROP/unit_07.md

 Segmentation fault (core dumped)
 ```

-Now we do not get a shell, but instead we get a segmentation fault.
+Now we do not get a shell, but instead, we get a segmentation fault.
 If
-we run this under gdb to look at the maps, the permissions has changed.
+we run this under gdb to look at the maps, the permissions have changed.

 ``` example
 gdb) br main